CMS24-Grupp-5/TokenProvider/README.md

 **Responses:**

 * `200 OK` – Token is valid
-* `400 Bad Request` – Token is invalid or request is malformed
+* `400 Bad Request` – Token is invalid or userId is invalid

 ## 📡 External Dependency